system-fonts/modern-font-stacks/README.md

 #### Notes
+- Charter is a timeless typeface designed by Matthew Carter in 1987 for low-resolution 300dpi fax machines and laser printers.
+It has a large x-height helping with readability, and holds up on today's screens.
+- Sitka is another typeface designed by Matthew Carter that slightly resembles Charter.
+Sitka was designed in collaboration Microsoft's Advanced Reading Technologies to optimize readability.
 - Android uses Noto Serif as its default `serif` font, so no need to specify in the stack.
 - ¹Noto Serif may have all font weights depending on the linux distro.